Source code quality¶

 Security dependencies policy¶

-When GitHub receives a notification of a newly-announced vulnerability, a security alert is sent to us with the details (which part is spotted, how to correct it…).
+When they receive a notification of a newly-announced vulnerability, a security alert is sent to us with the details (which part is spotted, how to correct it…).

 For each alert we receive, a bug is described in our backlog with a high priority.